peterjostiguy/gJeopardy/drills/README.md

 * Prototypes
 * First Class Functions

+Play the game here: https://geopardy-ad04c.firebaseapp.com/

-To pass this drill, you need to correctly answer at least 5 questions in a minimum of 4 unique categories. .
-You will be instantly disqualified if you freeze up, or give more than one incorrect answer.
+To pass this drill, you need to correctly answer at least 10 questions in a minimum of 7 unique categories.
+At the start of the game, you'll select 4 categories, and the instructor will select 3.
+You will be instantly disqualified if you freeze up, or give an incorrect answer.